minstrel1149/exercise_book_ver2/HR_etc/README.md

 ### 2024년 5월 5일
 1. Present Perfect, Present Perfect and Past 1
 2. Present Perfect Continuous, Present Perfect Continuous and Simple
+3. How long have you been, for and since/When and How long